-CT can.
+CT scan.
 This is an imaging test that uses X-rays and a computer to make detailed images of the body.
 A CT scan shows details of the bones, muscles, fat, and organs.
 CT scans are more detailed than general X-rays.

 Radionuclide bone scan.
 This imaging test uses a very small amount of radioactive material.
 It is injected into the blood to be seen by a scanner.
-This test shows blood flow to the bone and cell activity within the bone.
+This test shows blood flow to the bone and cell activity in the bone.